hz-b/rayx/docs/src/Developer/Style-Guide-for-Programming-in-Ray.md

+# Style Guide

+Here you can find a collection of rules for our code base, which developed over the projects lifetime.
+There are here to make it easier for others on the team, to read your code.
+Please read them carefully.

 ## General

 Keep collective ownership of the code in mind, when writing it (write code to be read by your team mates, not the compiler).